-Dutch drivers licences also have the same chip embedded as ePassports starting end November 2014 [46].
-This means that the driver's licences starting from this date can be used in the ePassportChain just like passports and ID cards.
-Since no driver's license was available during development, this functionality is not included in the polling station app.
-But it should be quite easy to implement this functionality.
+Dutch drivers licences issued after November 2014 have the same chip embedded as ePassports [58].
+This means that driver's licences starting from this date can also be used in the ePassportChain just like passports and ID cards.
+Since no driver's license was available during the development of our application, this functionality is not included in the polling station app.
+However, it should be quite easy to implement this functionality.